-The system bus connects different frequency inverters physically.
-Logical communication channels are established via this physical medium.
+To start with, the system bus produces the physical connection between the frequency inverters.
+Logical communication channels are produced via this physical medium.
 These channels are defined via the identifiers.
-As CAN is not defined with a node-oriented, but a message-oriented addressing via the identifiers, these identifiers can be used to define the logical channels.
+As CAN does not possess a node-oriented, but a message-oriented addressing via the identifiers, the logical channels can be displayed via it.

 In the basic state (factory setting) the identifiers are set according to the Predefined Connection Set of CANopen.
 These settings are aimed at one master serving all the channels.
-In order to be able to build up process data movement via the PDO channels between an individual and a number of inverters (transverse movement), the setting of the identifiers in the nodes has to be adapted.
+In order to be able to build up process data movement via the PDO channels between individual or a number of inverters (transverse movement), the setting of the identifiers in the nodes has to be adapted.

-Note: For understanding, it is important to observe that the data exchange is done message-oriented.
-A frequency inverter can transmit and receive a number of messages, identified via various identifiers.
+For understanding, it is important to observe that the data exchange is done message-oriented.
+The frequency inverter can transmit and receive a number of messages, identified via various identifiers.